natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5E.md

 '''Pros:'''

-* Great manoeuvrability
+* Great maneuverability
+* amazing energy retention above .90 Mach
 * Large selection of air-to-ground armaments, including Maverick air-to-ground missiles
 * Generous ammunition capacity for guns
 * Small target
+* improved engines over its predecessor, improving its speed and maneuverability
 * Efficient afterburner allows the use of lower fuel reserves, improving performance

 '''Cons:'''

-* Low top speed
+* even though it has improved engines over the F5C, it still has a low top speed compared to the competition
+* M39A3 cannons don't deal as much damage as cannons like the M61 Vulcan, or the soviet GSh-23L
+* no BVR capabilities
-* Can only carry a maximum of two air-to-air missiles
+* Can only carry a maximum of two air-to-air missiles, making this plane mostly a gun fighter
 * No ballistic computer

 == History ==